GorillaDev420/OS-lab1/docs/report.md

 - Last process (pgm 1): check if output redirection needed

-Here is how we define a rediction function:
+Here is how we define a redirection function:
 ``` C

 int redirect(char* path, int redirect_fd) {